jmkr-ece-git/PWM-Generator/README.md

 <picture> <img width="488" alt="Untitled1" src="https://github.com/Gurusatwik/PWM-Generator/assets/113631826/01744031-5d9b-4375-9ec9-a6a5f0d4287e">

-This will pop up another Dialog box
+This will pop up another Dialog box as shown below

 <picture> <img width="650" alt="Untitled3" src="https://github.com/Gurusatwik/PWM-Generator/assets/113631826/06303302-008a-4274-9ade-ca23a8faf371">

-***Follow the numbers***
+***Follow the numbers (from 1 - 4)***
 The simulation time will be set to 1000ns by default.
-It can be changed according to our requirements
+It can be changed according to our requirements.